 - I soak my onions in ice water before adding them to the salad.
 It’s optional, but it takes the strength of them down a notch and prevents them from being overwhelming.

 - To make this salad vegan, omit the feta cheese or use a non-dairy substitute.

-- Use a vinaigrette of your choice, either store bought or homemade.
+- Instead of red wine vinaigrette, use a dressing of your choice, either store bought or homemade.

 - Instead of croutons, you could substitute dry bread, torn or cut into cubes.